SaraviaMartin/web-dev-curriculum/1-getting-started-lessons/1-intro-to-programming-languages/assignment.md

 Exemplary | Adequate | Needs Improvement
 --- | --- | -- |
 |Explained why web developer would use tool| Explained how, but not why developer would use tool| Did not mention how or why a developer would use tool  |

+## Answer

+ A developer should use the tools because with proper use they will help facilitate the development process and be able to do it more quickly.
+Also to avoid errors in the styles and to ensure that the code acts appropriately.